DIVINE ANTIDOTE FOR DESPAIR

-All the promises God has given you will still come to pass, for God cannot lie.
-Therefore, lay hold on to the hope set before you (Heb.
+All the promises that God has given you will still come to pass, for God cannot lie.
+Therefore, lay hold on the hope that is set before you (Heb.
 6:18).

-Don’t ever lose hope in God, thereby giving up in despair!
+Don’t ever lose hope in God, thereby giving into despair!

 The Scripture encourages you to “Be of good courage, and He shall strengthen your heart, all you who hope in the LORD.”
 (Psa.
 31:24 NKJV).